kiranshashiny/Installing_MySQL_SQLite3_RPi/README.md

 ![image](https://user-images.githubusercontent.com/14288989/216913607-a9978b75-13ca-483d-888c-7e987b1d5d93.png)

-Choose Storage and select the SD card and now write the image to the SD card.
+Choose Storage and select the SD card and now write the image "Raspberry Pi 32 bit "to the SD card.

+--

 ### Installing MySQL on Raspberry pi